Published: 06 July 2020

 A substantial and growing number of people around the world suffer from two or more long-term conditions, referred to as multiple long-term conditions or multimorbidity (MLTC-M).
 Having multiple long-term conditions affects quality of life, leads to poorer health outcomes and experiences of care, and accounts for disproportionate healthcare workload and costs.
-Professor Chris Whitty, Chief Medical Officer for England and joint head of NIHR, has reiterated the importance of MLTC-M as a research priority.
+Professor Chris Whitty, Chief Medical Officer for England and joint head of NIHR, has written about the importance of MLTC-M as a research priority in the journal Nature.

 Diseases often cluster together due to common risk factors, rather than chance.
 Understanding and mapping the clusters of conditions that occur more frequently in the population than we might expect is crucial for tackling the problem of MLTC-M. Advances in artificial intelligence, machine learning and statistical methods offer huge potential to identify and understand more about trajectories in the development of clusters of disease.
 It will enable us to uncover new mechanisms for disease, to develop treatments, and to reconfigure services to better meet patients’ needs.